bsc-com-22/sogolo/README.md

-# Sogolo.com - Static Website
+# Sogolo.com

-A fully functional static website for Sogolo.com, converted from React TypeScript to pure HTML, CSS, and JavaScript.
+A fully functional website for Sogolo.com.

 ## 🚀 Features